-Within bands, priority is awarded according to the registration date.
+Within bands, priority is awarded according to an applicant's waiting time within that band and this is based on their registration date.
 However, there may be other reasons why it would be necessary or advisable to reject a bid that would otherwise have been successful: for example where there was restrictive labelling for the property advertised or where the property would not be suitable for that particular applicant.
 In the circumstances where the landlord who has advertised the property has decided that it would not be suitable, despite the applicant meeting the bidding criteria, there should be a discussion with the local authority's Housing Options Team before the bid is rejected.